Vision Express: History

 On 1 December 2014 Vision Express announced the acquisition of the business of Liverpool-based Conlons Opticians for an undisclosed fee.
-It was stated that ten of the nineteen stores purchased would continue to trade from their current locations, with the existing store teams as part of the Vision Express portfolio, with the remaining eight stores transferring services to their nearest Vision Express store.
+It was stated that ten of the nineteen clinics purchased would continue to trade from their current locations, with the existing clinic teams as part of the Vision Express portfolio, with the remaining eight clinics transferring services to their nearest Vision Express clinic.

 The following day, it was announced that the store in Millom (which was due to be transferred to the nearby location of Barrow-In-Furness), would remain open following a review from local residents, bringing the total number of Vision Express stores to 390 by the end of 2014.

 Following a further announcement on 9 December 2014, Vision Express decided to continue to trade from the Conlons store in Annan as part of its portfolio.
-This increased the total number of stores to 391 by the end of 2014.
+This increased the total number of clinics to 391 by the end of 2014.

 December 2017 saw Vision Express announce the completion of the deal to incorporate 209 Tesco Opticians into their portfolio.
 This increased the Vision Express store count (in the UK) to 600.
-By June 2018, all the Tesco Optician stores had been rebranded to VE@Tesco.
+By June 2018, all the Tesco Optician clinics had been rebranded to VE@Tesco.

 In late March 2020, Vision Express closed non-essential branches indefinitely in a nationwide response to the COVID-19 pandemic.
 Onur Köksal, (CEO) began to initiate the furlough of all non-essential staff.
 A small number of clinics are said to have remained open to offer essential, emergency clinical care.

 From the end of 2020, to present times, the company began to resume routine testing in line with government guidance.
 Extra efforts followed to ensure that patients with critical care needs were prioritised over non-essential interactions.
 Patients were called before attending their appointments to confirm that they had not developed any symptoms of COVID-19 and nor had anyone in their household.

 Takeover by Grand Vision

 Grand Vision acquired Vision Express in 1997.
-The French parent company Grand Vision has stores under various brands across Europe, and the rest of the world.
+The French parent company Grand Vision has clinics under various brands across Europe, and the rest of the world.
 Under franchise agreement there is a strong Vision Express brand present also in Latvian and Lithuanian markets.
-These shops were acquired from GrandVision by Latvian entrepreneurs of "LU Optometrijas Centrs SIA".
+These clinics were acquired from GrandVision by Latvian entrepreneurs of "LU Optometrijas Centrs SIA".
 Currently "Vision Express" brand in Latvia and Lithuania is operated as a part of OC VISION group.